Catchron/catchron-kb/_posts/GKE Basics.md

 ----------------
-* The primary command for interacting with GKE is `kubectl`.
+* The primary command for interacting with GKE is `kubectl`
-**kubectl** needs to be configured  so it can  authenticate with the cluster:
+* **kubectl** needs to be configured  so it can  authenticate with the cluster:
 `gcloud container clusters get-credentials [cluster name] --zone=[cluster zone]`
 * To get info for certain components:
 `kubectl get`
-*  Examples:
+Examples:
 `kubectl get nodes`
 `kubectl get pods`
 `kubectl get services`

 * Dynamically  create deployment:
 `kubectl create deployment [deployment name] --image [deployment image]`

-* Exposing deployment to the outside world using a **service** :
+* Exposing deployment to the outside world using a **service**:
 `kubectl expose deployment [deployment name] --port=[port number] --type=[deployment type]`

 * To apply an object file declaratively:
 `kubectl apply -f [file name].yaml` - with this we declare that we want a new pod.
 The `-f` options means "local file"

 * To delete the declared object file:
 `kubectl delete -f [file name].yaml`

 * To expose a pod without a **service** we need  to  port forward our pod to the command shell public port for web preview which is **8080** :
 `kubectl port-forward [pod name] 8080:80`

 * To attach to a container with a command line terminal:
 `kubectl exec -it [pod name] -c [container name] -- /bin/bash`